smnorris/bcdata/README.md

 data](https://catalogue.data.gov.bc.ca/dataset?download_audience=Public),
 but direct file download urls are not available and the syntax to accesss WFS via `ogr2ogr` and/or `curl/wget` can be awkward.

-This Python module and CLI attempts to simplify downloads of BC geographic data and smoothly integrate with existing Python GIS tools like `geopandas`, `fiona` and `rasterio`.
+This Python module and CLI attempts to simplify downloads of BC geographic data and smoothly integrate with PostGIS and Python GIS tools like `geopandas`, `fiona` and `rasterio`.

 **Disclaimer**